rekalogika/rekalogika.dev/docs/mapper/05-context.md

   error messages.
 * `NormalizerContext` and `DenormalizerContext`: Used to store the context that will be used by Symfony Serializer.
+* `SourcePropertyAttributes`: The attributes of the source property.
+* `TargetPropertyAttributes`: The attributes of the target property.
+* `SourceClassAttributes`: The attributes of the source class.
+* `TargetClassAttributes`: The attributes of the target class.

 ## Mapper Options